Genomic Science Program is in the DOE Office of Science Biological and Environmental

 BSSD aims to achieve a predictive understanding of complex

-biological systems with potential use in bioenergy, carbon cycling and
+biological systems with potential use in bioenergy, carbon cycling, and biogeochemistry.

 BSSD research activities include

 Using genomics and systems biology to understand plants and

 - Supporting DOE Bioenergy Research Centers to provide transformational

 - Developing real-time, high-resolution technologies for analyzing